 I use this for my music apps, so when I press the headphones icon, Deezer opens, but when I swipe up, I see Soundcloud, Music Player, Deezer, etc.

-- From here, you can press on the icon to choose a different icon, change the name of the folder, and adjust the Swipe to open and Tap action settings.
+- From here, you can press on the icon to choose a different one, change the name of the folder, and adjust the Swipe to open and Tap action settings.

-For bonus points, make your folders transparent, too, by opening Nova Settings and going to Folders > Background and sliding Transparency to 100 percent.
+- For bonus points, make your folders transparent, too, by opening Nova Settings and going to Folders > Background and sliding Transparency to 100 percent.

 Another way to make use of the swipe actions is to open apps that are related to other apps.
 I've got the camera icon set to open the Gallery app when I swipe, for instance, and swiping up on the Google Calendar app lets me add a reminder (download Google Inbox to access this feature).
 I also use this to open Messenger with a swipe up on the Facebook app icon.

-To set this up, just long press on an icon, select Edit
+- To set this up, just long press on an icon, select Edit

 You've really got to make the most of those swipe actions.
 The final way I use them is by adding a swipe-up gesture to the home screen to open the app drawer, a double-fingered swipe up to open Nova settings and a double-fingered swipe down to open Google Now, along with a few others, but you can choose whatever suits you best.

-Just go open up Nova Settings, head to Gestures & inputs and peruse the Gestures section and decide which actions you want to set to do what.
+- Head to Gestures & inputs and peruse the Gestures section and decide which actions you want to set to do what.

 While this option could just be included in the section above, it seems worth highlighting, because it's something I use a lot and is easily overlooked.

 Now, when you issue a quick double-tap to the home screen, your device will lock.
 If you're not so keen on this, another very useful application is to have it launch the phone app.

 If you put the same widget on multiple launcher screens and employ Nova Launcher's wipe scroll effect, it produces a really pleasing way of moving between screens, with the widget remaining in place throughout.
 Take a look at the gif below to see what I mean.

-For this one, just add the same widget to all of your launcher screens, and then open up Nova settings.
+- For this one, just add the same widget to all of your launcher screens, and then open up Nova settings.

 By default in Android, the app drawer is one page, but with Nova Launcher, you can add extra tabs to it that you can swipe left and right to scroll through.
 Name your tabs by category, e.g., Internet, Music and Work, and fill them up with related apps.
-It makes finding specific apps a whole lot easier, especially when you're phone is a buzzing app metropolis.
+It makes finding specific apps a whole lot easier, especially when your phone is a buzzing app metropolis.

 - On this page, you can add additional tabs by pressing the plus sign in the top-right corner.

 Once you've got your tabs set up, you can choose whether apps show up only in the tab you've put them in or in the main app tab as well by long pressing on the tab at the top, selecting Edit Tab..., and then selecting or deselecting Keep apps in the main app tab.

 - In the Edit window, press on the tab name, and, on the keyboard, navigate to the emoji of your choosing (you might have to use a keyboard app other than your default to access emoji, or at least the emoji you want).

-As before, ensure you have Tab bar enabled on the App & widget drawers page.
+- As before, ensure you have Tab bar enabled on the App & widget drawers page.